MICA-MNI/ENIGMA/docs/pages/11.01.bigbrain/index.rst

 This page contains descriptions and examples to stratify and visualize surface-based findings according to BigBrain statistical moments and gradient.

+BigBrain is a ultra-high resolution, 3D volumetric reconstruction of a *postmortem* Merker-stained and sliced human brain from a 65-year-old male, with specialized pial and white matter surface reconstructions (obtained via the open-access `BigBrain repository <https://bigbrain.loris.ca/main.php>`_.
+The *postmortem* brain was paraffin-embedded, coronally sliced into 7400 20μm sections, silver-stained for cell bodies, and digitized.
+A 3D reconstruction was implemented with a successive coarse-to-fine hierarchical procedure, resulting in a full brain volume.
+For the **ENIGMA TOOLBOX**, we used the highest resolution full brain volume (100μm isotropic voxels), then generated 50 equivolumetric surfaces between the pial and white matter surfaces.
+The equivolumetric model compensates for cortical folding by varying the Euclidean distance between pairs of intracortical surfaces throughout the cortex, thus preserving the fractional volume between surfaces.
+Next, staining intensity profiles, representing neuronal density and soma size by cortical depth, were sampled along 327,684 surface points in the direction of cortical columns.

 .. _thr_map:

 BigBrain statistical moments
 --------------------------------------
-As part of the **ENIGMA Toolbox**, we parametrized cytoarchitectural properties of the `BigBrain <https://science.sciencemag.org/content/340/6139/1472>`_
-— a 3D reconstruction of a *postmortem* stained and sliced  human brain – using two central moments (*i.e.*, mean and skewness) calculated across several cortical depths.
+As part of the **ENIGMA Toolbox**, we parametrized cytoarchitectural properties of the BigBrain by using two central moments (*i.e.*, mean and skewness) calculated across several cortical depths.
 In essence, studying the mean of BigBrain intensity profiles across the cortical mantle probes cellular/neuronal density, whereas analysis of skewness contrasts deep and superficial cortical layers, indexing the unevenness of cellular distribution, a critical dimension of laminar differentiation.
+Finally, the Desikan-Killiany atlas was nonlinearly transformed to the BigBrain histological surfaces `Lewis et al., 2019, OHBM <https://scholar.google.ca/scholar?hl=fr&as_sdt=0%2C5&q=An+extended+MSM+surface+registration+pipeline+to+bridge+atlases+across+the+MNI+and+the+FS%2FHCP+worlds&btnG=>`_ and central moments were averaged within each parcels, excluding outlier vertices with values more than three scaled median absolute deviations away from the parcel median.

 .. image:: ./examples/example_figs/bb_moments_orig.png
     :align: center